Zenika/trainingclazz-k8s/tp/tp1-cluster-setup-en.md

   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
   sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-- At this point, you should be able to use `kubectl` to interact with the
+(sudo is useful when you are not root and allows you to configure kubectl for your user)

-  cluster.
+- At this point, you should be able to use `kubectl` to interact with the cluster
 - Check cluster state with `kubectl get nodes`
 - Check cluster components pods with `kubectl get pods -n kube-system`

 ### Workers

-- kubeadm generate a bootstrap token in his init phase, the following one prints the command which we'll use to join the cluster:
+- kubeadm generate a bootstrap token in his init phase, the following one prints the command which you'll use to join the cluster:

 ```shell
 kubeadm token create --print-join-command
 ```

 To deploy worker nodes, just execute the join command on each of them.
 When this is done, go back to the first node and check the cluster state:

 ```shell